somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 The RGB input may be useful to make sure what modification affects to the issues of the training dataset.

-###3.5 an inferences of "middle model" with RGB-type1 input
+###3.5 a result of "middle model" with RGB-type1 input

 As "middle model" feasibility test, I got examples that this model could not work well on, as belows.
 Some classes appear to have some problems, other than the known troublesome class,